yannamsellem/sken/README.md

 #### the application is coding in ECMAScript2015

-## NodeServer: SKEN - Starter Kit for Express and Node.js
+## SKEN - Starter Kit for Express and Node.js

 A simple way to make a http (or https) node js app